AmineDjeghri/awesome-os-setup/README.md

 ## Why this repositoy
 #### Why Windows mixed with Linux(WSL) ?
 Linux users, please read till the end and don't be mad 😅
 **macOS:**
-- (+) Excellent for coding and editing.
+- (+) Excellent for coding and video editing.
 Supports Adobe & Office products.
 - (-) Limited gaming capabilities compared to Windows & Linux.

 **Linux:**